Statistics for Class 9

 Presentation of Data: After collecting data, researchers need to organise it in a clear way to study its important features.
 This arrangement is called the presentation of data.

 Raw Data: When the data is just as it was collected, it is called raw data.
-If the raw data is organized in ascending or descending order, it becomes an array or arranged data.
+If the raw data is organised in ascending or descending order, it becomes an array or arranged data.

 Frequency: In a set of data, how many times a specific observation shows up is called its frequency.